hironishihara/ofxTrueTypeFontUC/README.md

 #ofxTrueTypeFontUC#
 ofxTrueTypeFontUC is an extension of ofTrueTypeFont class for UNICODE characters.
+Current version is based on version 0.8.0.

 ##License##
 ofxTrueTypeFontUC is distributed under the MIT License.
 This gives everyone the freedoms to use ofxTrueTypeFontUC  in any context: commercial or non-commercial, public or private, open or closed source.